Mel Owen: 2018–2019

+Lisa seeks revenge for Mel's death by telling Phil he is not the father of Sharon's baby.
+A few weeks later, Louise gives her daughter the middle name 'Melanie' in honour of her.
+On Christmas Day, Mel's meddling finally comes to fruition as Phil discovers Sharon's affair and throws her out as well as orchestrating Keanu's murder.
+Mel is mentioned by Sharon in February 2020 following Dennis's death, as she contemplates how she must have felt following Hunter's death.

 Reception

 BBC News claimed in 2000 that Tamzin Outhwaite was one of EastEnders most popular stars and Mel was described as one of the most popular characters on the show.
 During her stint it was reported that the BBC offered to increase her salary various times to entice her to stay with EastEnders with suggestions that she was the highest-paid British soap star.
-She was awarded 'Sexiest Female' at the British Soap Awards for three years running and 'Best Newcomer' at the National TV Awards.
+She was awarded 'Sexiest Female' at The British Soap Awards for three years running and 'Best Newcomer' at the National TV Awards.
 Outhwaite has discussed her popularity: "When I came in as the vicar's sister, I had no idea Mel would be such a big character and the audience would take to her so quickly.
 I was surprised as I thought she was a bit plain and a flirt.
 But no matter what Mel does – going out with Ian, Dan, Steve, Phil – people still like her.
 Women wanted to be her mate and blokes wanted her as a girlfriend."
 Outhwaite was reportedly told to tone down her performances as Mel in 2000, when her love scenes were branded "too realistic for family viewing."
 Viewers were only shown a censored version of her love scene with Dan Sullivan.
 Tamzin stated, "I was told that this was to be a scene in which I really wanted Dan and that it should be full on but because it was before the watershed they thought it was too much."